FOR THE BOOKS AND STORIES BY ROGER DEAN KISER CLICK HERE

-My story and the stories of some three hundred other men, contained on this web site, will give the readers some idea of the terrible abusive and bloody horrors that were suffered by these men when they were children.
+My story and the stories of some three to five hundred other men, contained on this web site, will give the readers some idea of the terrible abusive and bloody horrors that were suffered by these men when they were children.
 Children, some as young as five or six, who ran away from physically, sexually or verbally abusive homes; yet were labeled as incorrigible children by the juvenile court system of Florida.
 Under court order these children were sent away too physically work on state owned farms located at The Florida School for Boys at Marianna.
 In addition these same children were used by the local Marianna, Jackson County community working on ranches and unloading railroad cars for as long as twelve hours a day without any pay whatsoever.
 That in itself was terrible but nothing compared to what was happening behind closed doors at the institution.
 Many boys disappeard during the night and were never heard from again.
 Now bodies are being discovered around the campus.

 When driving onto the campus one would think it looked like a college campus.
 Beautiful buildings, manicured lawns, a swimming pool, a football field, hospital, dining hall and at Christmas thousands of cars visited the facility to see the hundreds of decorations and thousands upon thousands of colored lights which decorated the main drive.
 Yet behind all this beauty there were brutal, horrendous and merciless bloody beatings, molestations, rapes and even murders taking place in a small, thick cement walled building know as The White House.
 There were many nights when young boys were taken from their cottages screaming and crying and were raped by the staff.
 Many of these boys never returned to their cottages and were never heard from again.
 Our investigation has never found any records (Social Security-Crinimal-Employment-Tax or Property ownership or other information) regarding any of these boys in later years.
 They just simply disappeared, some were as young as five.